yihui/yihui.org/content/animation/resources.md

 slug: resources
 ---

 Here we list some additional resources related to the **animation** package.
-If you have any links to share with us, please feel free to hit the edit button above on the right to revise this page and send a pull request via Github.
+If you have any links to share with us, please feel free to hit the edit button above on the right to revise this page and send a pull request via GitHub.

 - [ImageMagick](https://www.imagemagick.org): a comprehensive open-source image processing library
 - [GraphicsMagick](http://www.graphicsmagick.org/): another image processing system